Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Return warehouse](../../Assets/Screenshots/POS/Management/GlobalSettings/ReturnWarehouse.png "[Return warehouse]")

-Define a shelf in the storage area for blocked stock for returns with defects.
+Define a storage shelf in the storage area for blocked stock for returns with defects.

 - [Save]
     Click this button to save any changes.